sjpierce/SAWpaper/README.md

 ## Associated Research Paper

-Winke, P., Zhang, X., & Pierce, S. J. (2021). *A closer look at a marginalized test method: Self-assessment as a measure of speaking proficiency* \[Manuscript submitted for publication\].
-Department of Linguistics, Languages, & Cultures, Michigan State University.
+Winke, P., Zhang, X., & Pierce, S. J. (2022).
+A closer look at a marginalized test method: Self-assessment as a measure of speaking proficiency \[Manuscript accepted for publication\]. *Studies in Second Language Acquisition*.

 ## Funding Sources